Introduction

 This data is continuously archived, creating a robust historical traffic database.
 The result is a rich, scalable foundation for travel time, speed and volume studies that combine real-time insights with long-term context, making the Route Monitoring module a key component of iNode - an advanced traffic data analytics platform.

-Data availability and updates
+Data Availability and Updates

-Traffic Stats data is continuously updated as it moves through iNode’s processing pipeline, where it is cleaned, aggregated, and validated to ensure consistent, reliable results.
+Route Monitoring data is continuously updated as it moves through iNode’s processing pipeline, where it is cleaned, aggregated, and validated to ensure consistent, reliable results.
 Data is typically available with a one-day lag, meaning studies can be submitted for as recent as yesterday or today; however, to achieve optimal sample sizes and the highest data quality, we recommend waiting up to 72 hours before submitting a study, as some GPS data providers deliver data with delays beyond 24 hours.